ccarswell/ampscript-beautifier/README.md

 - Standardized indenting by removing excessive whitespace (fixes bad user formatting)
 - Standardized string formatting
 - Standardized function formatting
-- Formatting can be applied to either all code or selected code
+- Formatting can be applied to whole code or selected code only

 # Installation